 For non-exempt employees, time and one-half will be paid on regular hourly rate for pre-authorized work performed in excess of the established work week of forty (40) hours.
-For Deputy Sheriff's time and one half will be paid for hours in excess of 85 hours in a 14 day work period per Section 7(k) of the FLSA.
+For Deputy Sheriff's time and one half will be paid for hours in excess of 85 hours in a 14 day work period and for Correctional Officers (Officers, Corporals, Sergeants, Lieutenant) time and one half will be paid for hours in excess of eighty-six (86) in a fourteen (14) day work period per Section 7(k) of the FLSA.
 Department Heads and Elected Officials must keep overtime authorizations within budget allowances.

-Employees approved to work a double shift of 16 hours straight shall receive time and one-half for the second 8-hour shift, even if the employee has not worked forty (40) hours.
+Employees approved to work a double shift of sixteen (16) hours straight shall receive time and one-half for the second eight (8) hour shift, even if the employee has not worked forty (40) hours.
 This arrangement is not applicable for employees who are regularly scheduled for twelve (12) hour shifts, employees who are regularly scheduled for double shifts or Deputy Sheriff's.

-An employee who has a call-out during a week in which he/she has worked an overtime shift will not receive overtime for that shift; he/she will be compensated at straight time.
+An employee who has a call-out during a week in which he/she has worked an overtime shift referenced above will not receive overtime for that shift; he/she will be compensated at straight time.

-Holiday, pre-scheduled Earned Time, and Extended Sick Leave hours are included in the hours worked for the computation of overtime.
+Holiday, pre-scheduled Earned Time, and Extended Medical Leave hours are included in the hours worked for the computation of overtime.
 All other leaves are excluded for the computation of overtime.
+Holiday worked pay is not included in computation of overtime.